RE: RULE SUSPENSION - GILL NET RESTRICTIONS: INTERNAL COASTAL WATERS

-Dr. Louis B. Daniel III, Director, Division of Marine Fisheries, hereby announces that effective at 12:01 A.M., Monday, February 15, 2016, the following provisions shall apply to the use of gill nets in Internal Coastal Waters south of Management Unit A (south of 35° 46.3000’ N latitude):
+Dr. Louis B. Daniel III, Director, Division of Marine Fisheries, hereby announces that effective at 12:01 A.M., Monday, June 8, 2015, the following provisions shall apply to the use of gill nets south of Management Unit A:

-I. SUSPENSION OF A PORTION OF N.C.
-MARINE FISHERIES COMMISSION RULE 15A NCAC 03J .0103
+I. SUSPENSION OF A PORTION OF MARINE FISHERIES COMMISSION RULE 15A NCAC 03J .0103

 The following portion of N.C.
 Marine Fisheries Commission Rule 15A NCAC 03J .0103 is suspended: